 - Unprotected exposure to UV radiation remains the single most important lifestyle risk factor for melanoma and other skin cancers. - UVA and UVB radiation contribute to skin damage, premature ageing of the skin and skin cancer. - Melanoma and BCC are associated with the amount and pattern of sun exposure, with an intermittent pattern carrying the highest risk.
-UV exposure in adulthood as well as in childhood contributes to BCC and melanoma risk. - Premalignant actinic keratoses and SCC are associated with the total amount of sun exposure accumulated over a lifetime. - Other risk factors for NMSC can include exposure to some chemicals (e.g. arsenic); radiation therapy and psoralen (PUVA) treatment for psoriasis; immunosuppressive therapy; and some rare genetic conditions predisposing people to skin cancer.
+UV exposure in adulthood as well as in childhood contributes to BCC and melanoma risk. - Premalignant actinic keratoses and SCC are associated with the total amount of sun exposure accumulated over a lifetime. - Other risk factors for keratinocyte cancers can include exposure to some chemicals (e.g. arsenic); radiation therapy and psoralen (PUVA) treatment for psoriasis; immunosuppressive therapy; HPV infection; and some rare genetic conditions predisposing people to skin cancer.

-Risk factors for melanoma
+Risk factors

-- Multiple naevi (moles)
+- Over 50 naevi (moles)

 - Multiple dysplastic naevi

-- · Personal or family history of melanoma
+- Personal or family history of skin cancer (melanoma and keratinocyte cancers)

-- Increasing age
+- · Increasing age

+- Working outdoors

 - High levels of intermittent sun exposure (e.g. during outdoor recreation or sunny holidays)

-- Personal history of NMSC

-- Fair skin that burns easily, freckles and does not tan

-- Having fair or red hair and blue or green eyes

-- Immune suppression and/or transplant recipients.
+- Fair skin that burns easily, freckles and does not tan - Having fair or red hair and blue or green eyes - Immune suppression and/or transplant recipients.